JDPS/pricesentinel/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by:
+Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported by:

 - opening a confidential issue (if appropriate), or
 - contacting the maintainer directly at: **joaosoarex@gmail.com**.